ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio03-99/detailed-description.md

 ---
-title: SIO04-99 Detailed Description
+title: SIO03-99 Detailed Description
-excerpt: Detailed Description of the SIO04-99 functionality
+excerpt: Detailed Description of the SIO03-99 functionality

-product_name: SIO04-99
+product_name: SIO03-99
 article_group: S103
-example_device_name: SIO04-99-1
+example_device_name: sio03-1
 ---

 ## Introduction
-The GNSS RTK precise positioning module SIO04-99 is a member of the KYT Sensor family by Ci4Rail and can work as a standalone device as well as in combination with ModuCop MEC0x.
+The GNSS RTK precise positioning module SIO03-99 is a member of the KYT Sensor family by Ci4Rail and can work as a standalone device as well as in combination with ModuCop MEC0x.

 The GNSS/RTK technology provides high precision positioning information.
 The speed pulse input signal and the integrated IMU together with specific movement models allow for precise positioning even in areas with poor GNSS reception.

 The positioning information is transferred to in-vehicle subsystems via Ethernet interface.

-**NOTE:** The SIO04-99 is a temporary prototyping unit.
-It will be subsituted by the "real" SIO04 when available.
-{: .notice--warning}

 ## Specification